jlinoff/pam/README.md

 1. Save the file to the mounted volume with a password.
 1. Communicate the location of the file and the password to the members of the group in a secure way.

+Another approach is to create the encrypted _PAM_ file and store it on a publicly accessible web site.
+Users can then use option #3 in [Load File](#load-file) dialogue to load it.

 ### Recipes
 This is a bit of contrived example because you could easily keep all